lukaspavelka/Windows-FileZilla-Server-Log-Analyzer/README.md

 1. Download the `FileZillaLogAnalyzer.ps1` script.
 2. Open the script and set your `$logFolder` path.
 3. Right-click the file and select **Run with PowerShell**.
+4. Run PowerShell as Administrator (Recommended). ///or/// Alternatively, ensure the user account executing the script has explicit Read permissions for the FileZilla log folder.
-4. If you have execution policy restrictions, run this command in your terminal first:
+5. If you have execution policy restrictions, run this command in your terminal first:
     ```powershell
     Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process
     ```